Posted on September 25 2017 by Andy Spiteri

-I’ve talked before about how The Legend of Zelda: Ocarina of Time is not only my first Zelda game, not only my favorite game ever, but really the reason why I went from being a kid who simply liked playing video games to a kid that would be a life-long lover of the art.
+I’ve talked before about how The Legend of Zelda: Ocarina of Time is not only my first Zelda game, not only my favorite game ever, but really the reason why I went from being a kid who simply liked playing video games to a guy that realized video games could be so much more .
 Everything about that game just clicked for me — the setting, the music, the controls, the story, the world — and even as a young, ten-year-old boy, I knew I was playing something truly special.

 But there was one moment from that game that really hooked me, a particular instance that I’ll never forget.
 It was in that moment that the ten-year-old boy learned that playing video games could be more than just beating a level and thumping a boss; they could bring out feelings in you.
 And this moment came from a seemingly innocent, pedestrian action: walking into the Forest Temple.

 I had just collected all three Spiritual Stones.
 I was ready to go and stop Ganondorf’s nefarious plans to overtake Hyrule.
 I just knew the final battle was around the corner as I approached Hyrule Castle.
 But then… things went wrong.
 Zelda had fled; and my moment of triumph was quickly reduced to misery when Ganondorf not only casually disposed of me like I was a fly, but also broke into the Temple of Time I had led him straight into and succeeded in taking over Hyrule.